dolbeysystems/fusion-cac-web-docs/content/account-navigation/navigation-tree/code-summary/_index.md

 ### Pending Reasons

-A list of Pending Reasons assigned to the account can be found within the Code Summary pane below Validation Results.
+A list of Pending Reasons assigned to the account can be found within the Code Summary viewer below Validation Results.

 ![Pending Reasons](PendingReasons.png)